 Dovetail sell a wide range of furniture and accessories to compliment your bedroom layout.

-Check out our wide range of fixed and adjustable beds, as well as our new range of designer headboards.
-If you have any more questions regarding the perfect bedroom layout, why not give us a call on 01603 488082?
+Check out our wide range of fixed and adjustable beds, as well as our range of designer headboards.
+If you have any more questions regarding bedroom layouts, why not give us a call on 01603 488082?
 Our team will be more than happy to help.
 We look forward to hearing from you very soon.

 The dining room can be the heart of any family home.